tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Division.
 Finds it constructive to emphasises defensive structural rationales.
 - Obligation: Experimentation.
 Feels obligated to try and adopt seemingly useless things.
 - Unnatural: Faith.
 Finds it unnatural to emphasise good-faith relations.
 - Indulgant: Catharsis.
-Can over-indulge promoting a purgative atmosphere.
+Can over-exploit promoting a purgative atmosphere.
 - Unconscious: Radicalism.
 Unconsciously provokes the observance of exploitative underpinnings.
 - Trivializing: Reliability.
 Trivializes the promotion of pragmatic stability.
 - Repressed: Affirmation.
 Represses the observance of inherent quality.